Table of Contents

 Death of Kabir Das

-Kabir Das, a famous mystic poet used his philosophical thoughts to improve people’s lives.
-His theory of oneness with God and Karma as a true Dharma has influenced people’s attitudes toward kindness.
-His love and devotion to God are reminiscent of both Hindu Bhakti and Muslim Sufi beliefs.
+Kabir Das, a famous mystic poet, used his philosophical thoughts to improve people’s lives.
+His theory of oneness with God and Karma as true Dharma has influenced people’s attitudes toward kindness.
+His love and devotion to God are reminiscent of Hindu Bhakti and Muslim Sufi beliefs.

 He never went to school formally, yet he was a highly intelligent and mystic individual.
 Also, he composed his couplets and dohas in formal languages widely used in the period, including Braj, Avadhi, and Bhojpuri.
 He authored a lot of dohas, couplets, and stories on societal boundaries in his writings.